-Our Student Ethics Standard Operating Procedure describes the procedures for undergraduate and taught postgradue research projects.
+Our Student Ethics Standard Operating Procedure describes the procedures for undergraduate and taught postgraduate research projects.
 These procedures take effect from academic year 2018-19 onwards.

-All undergraduate and postgradute taught student applications should be sumitted to their supervisors in the first instance, not the University Ethics Panel.
+All undergraduate and postgraduate taught student applications should be submitted to their supervisors in the first instance, not the University Ethics Panel.

 Researchers are advised to submit an ethics application well in advance of their anticipated start date.

 The following deadlines and response timelines relate to staff and PGR students only.

 Please note the caveat attached to our light touch ethics review: light touch applications are assigned as such based on the answers and justtification provided within the Ethics Checklist.
 However, the light touch review panel reserves the right to escalate an application to the next full panel review if a light touch is deemed inappropriate.

 Our Ethics policy supports the values and ideas of the Concordat to Support Research Integrity UK.